Exquisite combination of what Montenegro is all about – sea and mountain experience in one breath!

 Starting from Kotor this tour takes us high above the bay, passing winding Old Austro-Hungarian road from 19th century and revealing breathtaking scenery below.
 NP Lovćen depictures Montenegro above the clouds, and with climbing 461 step to the Lake Peak, feels like being on top of the world!

 At the altitude of 1.660 meters we visit the tomb of the greatest Montenegrin ruler Njegoš and admire the wide horizon showing 70% of Montenegrin land.

-From the peaks of Lovćen, we go down to the seaside for a walking tour around the city and a visit to the Maritime Museum in the Old Town.
+From the peaks of Lovćen, we go down to the seaside for a walking tour around the city, visit to the Maritime Museum and St. Nicholas church in the Old Town of Kotor.

 THINGS TO NOTE!